Emerging stronger from COVID-19 crisis the focus of Budget 2021

 Mr Heng also announced that from January 2023, GST will extend to all imported goods, even low-value ones below S$400.

-READ: Budget 2021: GST to be imposed on imported low-value goods from 2023
+READ: Budget 2021: GST to be imposed on all imported goods purchased online

 He also reminded Singaporeans that while a GST hike will not take effect this year, it is still on the cards.